RHFieldProductManagement/baremetal-ipi-lab/09-workloads.md

 Complete!
 ~~~

-We can use virtctl to interact with the virtual machine much in the was we use the virsh command:
+Now use `virtctl` to interact with the virtual machine:

 ~~~bash
 [lab-user@provision ~]$ virtctl -h